About the MAC Program

 Advising 105: Working with Special Populations

 In this panel-format session advisors will learn the consideration and skills necessary to work with special populations.
 The panel will consist of representatives from multiple on campus unites, such as International Programs and Services, Military Services, Student Conduct, and Disability Services.

 Advising 106: Transfer Admissions Policies and Procedures

 In this session advisors will develop a thorough understanding of the policies and procedures that guide transfer student admission, including the Guaranteed Admission Agreement, the transfer credit evaluation process, common issues with transfer admissions, and more.

 Participants select three additional trainings to attend from among the multiple offerings at Mason and within the advising profession (NACADA conferences, for example).
+Participants are only allowed to count one type of program as one elective.
+For example, you cannot satisfy the entirety of the elective requirement by attending 3 LOL sessions or completing the 3 components of the Career Influencers Program.
+These experiences would each count as one elective only.
 For additional information about electives, please see the MAC Elective Options and Instructions document.
-Please contact Lori Yi or Jason King if you would like other courses to be considered for this requirement)
+Please contact Lori Yi or Jason King if you would like other courses to be considered for this requirement) To complete the MAC you need to attend all of the above modules as well as three additional elective training sessions.